 Should you use RV motorhome antifreeze in the freshwater tank?

-Winter Motorhome Tips- Battery winter storage & care
+Winter RV Motorhome Tips- Battery winter storage & care

 First, make sure both your leisure battery and your engine battery are fully charged.